L4w1i3t/Matsuda-Akai-Discord-Bot/README.md

 # What if you want to make a suggestion for features?

 The discussion board is there for a reason!
 Go ham--I welcome all sorts of suggestions!

+# Other things to note:

+- Want to see ideas and plans for my development?
+Just look at the TODO.txt file.
+- I also keep track of my known bugs and issues.
+Check KNOWN BUGS.txt for that sort of info.
+- As of right now, I go online and offline at different intervals.
+That's because I am constantly in development, so keep that in mind!
+- You can use my code as reference for anything, but just don't steal me verbatim!

+# Contact

+Want to contact my developer about anything?
+His Discord @L4w1i3t is almost always open!

+Well, that's enough of my rambling.
+See ya, and have fun!